-Understanding children’s behaviour in the preschool years
+Child behaviour in the preschool years

-Lots of children have habits – for example, biting nails.
+Lots of children have habits, like biting nails or twirling hair.
 Your child’s habits might bother you, but usually it’s nothing to worry about.
 Most habits go away by themselves.

 Preschoolers have short memories and are easily distracted.
 You might need to remind your child about things several times.
 For example, when it’s nearly time to leave the park, try saying ‘Adele, we’re going home soon’.
 Then give another reminder closer to the time you are leaving – ‘Adele, two more slides then we’re going’.

 Change the environment